src-d/jgit-spark-connector/README.md

 ## Scala API

-For the moment, `spark-api`  can only be installed from [jitpack](https://jitpack.io) (will be available from the Maven Central soon), so you should be able to run the `spark-shell` with `spark-api` as a required dependency in the following way:
+For the moment, `spark-api`  can only be installed from [jitpack](https://jitpack.io) (will be available from Maven Central soon), so you should be able to run the `spark-shell` with `spark-api` as a required dependency in the following way:

 ```bash
 $ spark-shell --packages com.github.src-d:spark-api:master-SNAPSHOT --repositories https://jitpack.io